Strength Training for Soccer – Introduction

 Target muscles: Pectoralis major, deltoids, triceps, core.

-Instead, the humble push-up will work your chest, shoulders, and triceps without resorting to lifting heavy weights.
+To train your upper body for soccer, you do not need to do bench or chest presses.
+Instead, the humble push-up will work your chest, shoulders, and triceps without lifting heavy weights.

 Like the US Army Physical Readiness Training (PRT) and the new Army Combat Fitness Test (ACFT), make push-ups a cornerstone of your upper body workouts; you won’t regret it!